AVITA Medical Appoints New Non - GuruFocus.com

-VALENCIA, Calif. and MELBOURNE, Australia, March 16, 2023 (GLOBE NEWSWIRE) -- AVITA Medical, Inc. ( RCEL, ASX: AVH), a regenerative medicine company leading the development and commercialization of first-in-class devices and autologous cellular therapies for skin restoration, announced today the appointment of Cary Vance to its Board of Directors, effective April 1, 2023.
+VALENCIA, Calif. and MELBOURNE, Australia, March 23, 2023 (GLOBE NEWSWIRE) -- AVITA Medical, Inc. ( RCEL, ASX: AVH), a regenerative medicine company leading the development and commercialization of first-in-class devices and autologous cellular therapies for skin restoration, announced today the appointment of Robert McNamara to its Board of Directors, effective April 1, 2023.

-Mr. Vance has over 25 years of extensive leadership experience with commercial and operational expertise in the healthcare industry.
-He is currently the President and Chief Executive Officer of Titan Medical, a position he has held since July 2022.
-Prior to this appointment, he served as an independent director for Titan Medical’s Board of Directors.
-Previously, Mr. Vance served as President and CEO of XCath, a privately held neurovascular robotics company, having also served in similar roles at OptiScan Biomedical and Myoscience.
-Prior to these roles, he served as President and CEO of Hansen Medical, a publicly held robotics company from 2014 to 2016.
-Additional executive leadership experience includes roles include at Teleflex, Covidien, and GE Healthcare.
-Mr. Vance holds both a Bachelor of Arts degree in Economics and an MBA from Marquette University.
+Mr. McNamara is an accomplished senior executive with over 25 years of leadership experience in public and privately held companies in the medical device and technology industries.
+His extensive experience in operations and financial management spans across early stage, high growth, and mature companies.
+He is currently a member of the Board of Directors and Chair of Audit Committee for Axonics Modulation Technologies and Teknova.
+Additionally, Mr. McNamara is a member of the Board of Directors and Chair of Compensation Committee for Xtant Medical Holdings.
+Prior to these appointments, Mr. McNamara served as Executive Vice President, Chief Financial Officer of LDR Holding/Spine.
+Prior to this role, he served as the Chief Financial Officer of three publicly traded medical device companies Accuray, Somnus Medical Technologies, and Target Therapeutics.
+Mr. McNamara holds a Bachelor of Science in Accounting from the University of San Francisco and an MBA. from The Wharton School, University of Pennsylvania.

-“We are delighted to welcome Cary to our Board of Directors,” said Lou Panaccio, Chairman of the Board of AVITA Medical.
-“Cary brings extensive expertise in the commercialization of novel medical technology platforms.
-We look forward to leveraging his experience driving strategic initiatives to build our market share in burns and future indications.”
+“We are thrilled to welcome Bob to our Board of Directors,” said Jim Corbett, Chief Executive Officer of AVITA Medical.
+“Bob further strengthens our Board with his demonstrated success in the global operations and financial management of publicly held medical device companies.
+His executive leadership experience will be invaluable as we continue to execute on growth objectives.”

 Authorized for release by the Chief Executive Officer of AVITA Medical, Inc.